ethereum/pm/All Core Devs Meetings/Meeting 56.md

 **Hudson**: There was an Ewasm working group if it is still a working group or not.
 Lane do you have any updates or comments on that.

 **Lane**:  I think there is some confusion here.
-I think the Ewasm working group is like the Ewasm team and unfortunately neither Casey nor Alexy is on the call.
+I think the Ewasm working group is like the Ewasm team and unfortunately neither Casey nor Alexey is on the call.
 Pawel, do you have anything to say?
 I don't know if I have anything to say on that.

 **Pawel**: I don't have anything in particular.
 We are actually preparing for EthCC.